lukasvelek/dms/README.md

 ## Changelog
 ### v1.7
 - added support for readonly custom metadata
+- added support for default custom metadata value
+- added support for fixed set of allowed database tables for which custom metadata can be created

 ### v1.6
 - added customizable ribbons (toppanel and subpanel links)